doingandlearning/react-native-training-feb-2024/readme.md

 The only thing I can remember promising was a DataFetcherComponent - if I've forgotten something else let me know.
 Contact me from the website above.

-- [Data Fetcher Component](./04-testing/components/DataFetcherComponent/index.js) - I've added a component with hook and test here.
+- I've added some [mocking notes](./mocking) with an example here [Data Fetcher Component](./04-testing/components/DataFetcherComponent/index.js).

 # Pre-course